kentlouisetonino/knowledge-c-language/01-sololearn-introduction-to-C/03-functions-arrays-pointers/05-pointers.md

     variable or it points to the location assigned to a variable and can indirectly access the variable.

-> - Pointers are declared using the * symbol.
+> - Pointers are declared using the `*` symbol.

 ```c
 pointer_type *identifier
 ```

+> - The `pointer_type` is the type of data the pointer will be pointing to.

+> - The actual pointer data type is a hexadecimal number, but when declaring
+    a pointer, you must indicate what type of data it will be pointing to.